 If parking spaces are taken in town, there is a larger carpark before the village

-You can stay in the heart of the park in the Whakapapa village - check out the accommodation options
+You can spend the night in the heart of the National Park in the Whakapapa village – check out the accommodation options

 Or your can find more choice of accommodations around Lake Taupo.
 You don’t have to head to the main town North of the lake.
 There are great options in the South in Turangi – see options

 I stayed at Creel lodge in a beautiful park with trees.
 The wood cabin was stunning – check out photos and availability

 Beginning of Taranaki Falls track – Upper or lower track?